 Pursuant to a purchase agreement dated December 24, 2009 ("the Purchase Agreement"), the Company acquired controlling interests in 36 business entities in various Florida locations which operate freestanding ASCs and provided anesthesia and pain management services ("the 2009 Acquisition").
 The Purchase Agreement provided for maximum potential contingent consideration of up to \$10.0 million based on operating results subsequent to the acquisition for the period from January 1, 2010 to December 31, 2010.
-Pursuant to the Purchase Agreement, the contingent consideration is payable as principal under a Subordinated Promissory Note that bears interest at 8%, the form of which was delivered concurrent with the Purchase Agreement.
-The balance is still outstanding due to ongoing litigation as a result of the civil claim.
-The Company has made indemnification claims against the Seller exceeding the amount of the contingent consideration liability which the Company has a contractual right of offset against the contingent consideration.
-The fair value of the contingent consideration liability, including accrued interest, as of September 30, 2016 and December 31, 2015 was \$14.9 million and \$14.0 million, respectively.
+Pursuant to the Purchase Agreement, the contingent consideration is payable as principal under a Subordinated Promissory Note, the form of which was delivered concurrent with the Purchase Agreement.
+The balance has remained outstanding due to ongoing litigation as a result of a civil claim.
+The Company has made indemnification claims against the Seller exceeding the amount of the contingent consideration liability, which the Company has a contractual right of offset against.
+Based on a court order in December 2016, the Company removed the contingent consideration liability on its consolidated balance sheets at December 31, 2016.
+On April 20, 2017, a settlement was reached between the two parties resulting in the Company receiving \$3.9 million of which \$2.7 million is to come from the escrow funds set up at the time of purchase and \$1.2 million is to come from the seller.
+The Company expects to record the settlement during the second quarter.